MaxBotCoder/Blockchain-Ticketer-Solidity/README.md

 # Blockchain-Ticketer-Solidity
 Blockchain based ticketing system.

-Feel free to modify it according to your usecase.
+Feel free to modify it according to your use case and or use cases.